zenonsenn/zendle-blog/blog_content.md

 -   Added toggle keyboard button to save screen real estate
 -   Added copy answer history to clipboard and export as .txt file

+## alpha-2.3b

+-   Made file name of the exported answers include the difficulty it was on

 # Fore*word*

 There are two perspectives on this matter: those who think that playing plural form, compound words, or abbrevations is essential for this kind of game (some said it's "Scrabble with less steps") and those who think otherwise.